 Creating distance between the kids and the new stepfather is a sure recipe for failure.
-Having Mom remarry is already a difficult reality for any child, and it would be twice as hard if their father works to undermine it.
+Having mom remarry is already a difficult reality for any child, and it would be twice as hard if their father works to undermine it.
 So, talk to the kids about their new stepfather and help them adjust to the new reality.
-Putting their well-being ahead of your new competitive feelings is a good first step.
+Putting their well-being ahead of your competitive feelings is a good first step.

 Don't Compete with the New Stepfather

-Sometimes dads who find themselves in this situation will try to compete with the new stepfather by being a "Disneyland Dad," and giving his kids everything they want and being really relaxed with rules and standards.
+Sometimes dads who find themselves in this situation will try to compete with the new stepfather by being a "Disneyland dad," and giving his kids everything they want and being really relaxed with rules and standards.
 It is natural to want the kids to have more fun with you than with him.
 But allowing the rules to go out the window and letting them get away with anything does not do the children a service.
-In fact, maintaining consistency in your relationships with the kids will actually be positive when so much in changing in their world otherwise.
+In fact, maintaining consistency in your relationships with the kids will actually be positive when so much is changing in their world otherwise.

 Don't Put Down the Stepfather

-You probably will not get along with or like to be around the new guy.
+You may not get along with or like to be around the new guy.
 Still, it is important for your children to see that you respect him and their mother.
 If you do the opposite, say, by giving the impression that this is a person that your kids should not respect or take seriously, you will find yourself struggling with the entire family.
 Say nice things about him and their mom whenever you can.